contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_expressions/03_built-in-methods.md

 # base64()

-Encodes a value as Base64.
+It encodes a value as Base64.

 Ex.
 1 basic authorization